lautanal/quicksort/README.md

 <img src="documentation/png/dualpivot.png" width="750">

-Quicksort is perhaps the most popular sorting algorithm.
-It works with any type of data and is usually the fastest method, especially with large input sets.
-Quicksort is the main sorting algorithm in many programming environments (Java, C++).
+QuickSort is perhaps the most commonly used sorting algorithm.
+It works with all types of data and is generally the fastest method, especially for large inputs.
+QuickSort is the primary sorting algorithm in many programming environments, such as Java and C++.

-During the last ten years, there have been new developments in quicksort algorithms, which have increased efficiency substantially.
-Classic quicksort algorithm sorts a table according to a single element.
-Modern quicksort methods can have multiple dividing elements, i.e. pivots.
+In the past ten years, new developments in QuickSort have further improved its efficiency.
+Multi-pivot sorting algorithms are already widely used, but even better algorithms are still being developed.

-This study examines different quicksort algorithms and their efficiency depending on different factors.
-When evaluating an algorithm efficiency, it is also necessary to take into account how well the algorithm utilizes computer resources.
-It has been shown that the increase in efficiency of modern quicksort algorithms comes mostly due to the efficient use of cache memory and not so much due to algorithmic efficiency.
+This study examines different QuickSort algorithms and how their efficiency depends on various factors.
+When evaluating efficiency, it is also important to consider how well the algorithm utilizes the computer’s resources.
+The efficiency improvements in multi-pivot QuickSort algorithms have been shown to result mainly from better cache utilization rather than increased algorithm speed.

-Empirical tests were carried out using different quicksort methods.
-The results of the tests are similar to the published theoretical and experimental results of different methods.
-Theoretical studies show that the optimum number of dividing elements (pivots) is four or five.
-The number of pivots is limited by the difficulty of optimal choice of pivot elements.
+Empirical tests were conducted in this study using different QuickSort methods.
+The test results align with the published theoretical and experimental results of various methods.
+Theoretical analysis indicates that the optimal number of pivots is four or five.
+The number of pivots is limited by the difficulty of selecting optimal pivot elements.

 The empirical tests were coded using C++ programming language version C++11.
 ## Documentation